fspoettel/linkding-on-fly/README.md

 flyctl secrets set LITESTREAM_ACCESS_KEY_ID="<keyId>" LITESTREAM_SECRET_ACCESS_KEY="<applicationKey>"
 ```

+> Note: If you want to use another storage provider, check litestream's ["Replica Guides"](https://litestream.io/guides/) and adjust config as needed.

 ### Deploy to fly

 Run `flyctl deploy`.
 Once successfully deployed, set the application's memory to `512MB` in the fly control panel and wait for the change to be applied.